AEADataEditor/aeadataeditor.github.io/_guidance/sharing-restricted-data.md

 ### Signaling availability

 AEA authors are required to submit a [Data and Code Availability Form](https://www.aeaweb.org/journals/forms/data-code-availability), which has an option to signal the ability to privately provide data to the AEA Data Editor.
 Please alert the editor as early as possible about this - in most cases, agreements can take a while to put in place.
+Note that the ability to privately provide the data does not preclude the possibility that others, including the Data Editor, may independently request access to the data from the data provider.
+Please check all options that apply!

 ### Sharing data with Data Editor